yesmeck/react-transform-render-visualizer/README.md

 }
 ```

-This transform has no effect when `process.env.NODE_ENV` is set to `'production'`.
+This transform is enabled regardless of NODE_ENV.
+It's up to you to disable in
+a production build.

 ## Usage
-Components will show up with a blue border box when monitored.
+Components will show up with a helpful box when monitored.
+This will attach itself to all components.

 ## License
 MIT